 Section 303(d) of the Clean Water Act (33 U.S.C. § 1313 (d)) and 40 C.F.R. § 130.7(b) requires states to identify water bodies where technology-based effluent limitations and other required controls fail to meet water quality objectives and are not supporting their beneficial uses.
 These substandard or impaired waters are placed on the Clean Water Act section 303(d) List of Water Quality Limited Segments.

-In the 2016 California Integrated Report (State Water Resources Control Board, 2014b) approved by U.S. EPA in July 2015, more than 188 California water bodies are listed as impaired because of known or unknown toxicity.
-Appendix G contains a list of water bodies impaired for known and unknown toxicity from the 2016 Integrated Report.
+In the 2016 California Integrated Report (State Water Resources Control Board, 2018) approved by U.S. EPA on April 8, 2018, excluding ocean waters and open bays, 323 California water bodies are listed as impaired because of known or unknown toxicity, including over 302,025 acres of enclosed Bays & Harbors, Estuaries, Lakes & Reservoirs and 4,361 miles of Rivers and Streams.
+Appendix F contains a list of water bodies impaired for known and unknown toxicity from the 2016 Integrated Report.

 Total Maximum Daily Loads and Site-Specific Objectives